paulscherrerinstitute/ecmccfg/hugo/content/manual/motion_cfg/homing.md

 };
 ```

 The code is accessible in file [here](https://github.com/paulscherrerinstitute/ecmccfg/plc_lib/home_abs_enc_overflow.plc_inc).
-The file is installed with ecmccfg anbd can be loaded from in ecmccfg_DIR.
+The file is installed with ecmccfg and can be loaded from in ecmccfg_DIR.
 ```
 ${SCRIPTEXEC} ${ecmccfg_DIR}loadPLCFile.cmd,    "FILE=${ecmccfg_DIR}home_abs_enc_overflow.plc_inc, SAMPLE_RATE_MS=1000, PLC_MACROS='DBG='"
 ```